-Car Accident Lawyer Little Rock
+Little Rock Car Accident Lawyer

-Causes of accidents
+Causes of Little Rock Ar car accidents

 Some alarming numbers:

-- the leading cause of death for individuals between 2 and 34 years old is motor vehicle crashes;
+The leading cause of death for individuals between 2 and 34 years old is motor vehicle crashes.

-- each year, almost 250,000 children are injured in car crashes, meaning nearly 700 kids are harmed every day.
+Each year, almost 250,000 children are injured in car crashes, meaning nearly 700 kids are harmed every day.

 The US Census Bureau provides detailed statistics.

-Life after a car accident tends to become more painful than the crash itself: job loss, los wage, unemployment, reduced income, disability, and various forms of injuries become the fact of life.
+Life after a car collision tends to become more painful than the crash itself: job loss, los wage, unemployment, reduced income, disability, and various forms of injuries become the fact of life.

-Call the police and seek medical attention;
+Call the police and seek medical attention.

-- get the details (name, address, insurance information, etc.) of the other driver and those of the witnesses;
+Get the details (name, address, insurance information, etc.) of the other driver and those of the witnesses.

 What mistakes shall I avoid?

-- do not leave the scene until instructed by law enforcement;
+Do not leave the scene until instructed by law enforcement.

-- do not discard any document or anything that can be used as evidence, for example, defective products;
+Do not discard any document or anything that can be used as evidence, for example, defective products.

-- do not apologize and get engaged in any discussion regarding who is at fault;
+Do not apologize and get engaged in any discussion regarding who is at fault.

-- do not agree to any settlement without consulting with an attorney;
+Do not agree to any settlement without consulting with an attorney.

-- and do not sign any document or give a statement.
+And do not sign any document or give a statement.

-How to prevent an accident?
+How to prevent a car crash accident?

 Lots of things can be done to prevent auto accidents or minimize their occurrence: